 I am never one to be fatalistic

-Accepting we can do nothing is not in my nature.
+Accepting that we can do nothing is not in my nature.
 And I don’t believe it is in the nature of any true Project Manager.
 We take on big, complex, risky endeavors.
 And we do so with the confidence we can deliver.

 Failure is not the same as blame